 After you upload the file, change the file name to the title of your work AND your name.
 (Etsy now adds the maker's name automatically.)
-Every title should be different, otherwise search engines think every image is the same.
+Every title should be different, otherwise, search engines think every image is the same.

 I have discovered that search engines find my work posted on 2.0 social networking sites only if I put my name in the title.
-In other words, titles should include the name of item/object/artwork/painting AND the name of the artist and maker.
+In other words, titles should include the name of the item/object/artwork/painting AND the name of the artist and maker.

 Yes, title your images on 2.0 sites should include your name (like in the box below.)

 Including your name in every image title may seem repetitive, egotistical, or unnecessary, but search engines need to connect you (the artist or maker) with every image.
-Images posted in your albums, sets or collections are NOT automatically linked to your name.
+Images posted in your albums, sets, or collections are NOT automatically linked to your name.